 Are you interested in the fascinating and important scientific, medical and technological heritage of the city of Edinburgh?
 The tours on our new website and its accompanying app will be your guide to the history of ideas in the Athens of the North.
 We have sought out stories from the history of Edinburgh which will inspire, inform and amuse both visitors and residents of the city.
-We currently have tours available on the general history of science, the history of geology, the history of physics, the history of medicine, and the history of genetics and biotechnology, and the Scottish Enlightenment.
+We currently have tours available on the general history of science, the history of geology, the history of physics, the history of medicine, the history of genetics and biotechnology, and the Scottish Enlightenment.
 We also now have community tours, including the Jewish history of Edinburgh, made in collaboration with the Research Network in Jewish Studies at the University of Edinburgh.
 More tours are currently in development.

 These tours are currently available on this website and on our app: